Blog ► How to Make Hemp Fibers

 Types of Retting

-• Dew Retting: Dew retting involves leaving the stalks out in the field, allowing dew and atmospheric moisture to decompose the stalk.
-This natural process requires bacteria and moisture to soften the bark.
+• Dew Retting: Involves leaving the stalks out in the field, allowing dew and atmospheric moisture to decompose the stalk.

-• Water Retting: Water retting involves submerging the stalks in water for several days.
-The bacteria in the water help break down the components of the stalk, particularly the middle section, known as the hurd.
+• Water Retting: Involves submerging the stalks in water for several days, where bacteria help break down the stalk components.

 Separating Hemp Fibers